Understanding Customer Churn: Definition, Meaning, and Strategies

 What are the Causes of Customer Churn?

 As a business owner, your focus might be on getting new customers through marketing.
-However, before spending money on expansion, it’s wise to first analyse your current customers’ satisfaction.
+However, before spending money on expansion, it’s wise to first analyze your current customers’ satisfaction.

 That’s because keeping existing customers is often cheaper and more effective than constantly acquiring new ones.
-As per a recent study, increasing customer retention by 5% can increase profits by 25-95%!
+As per a Bain & Company study, increasing customer retention by 5% can increase profits by 25–95%.

-So, what causes the customers to leave?
+So, what causes customers to leave?
 Let’s check out some main reasons:

 1. Customer Dissatisfaction